Skip to main content

 Events and Ticketing

 1. Over 60% of major event venues now use QR-based ticketing as their primary or secondary entry method, up from approximately 30% in 2019.
-(Source: Eventbrite Industry Report, 2023)
+(Source: Eventbrite Industry Report, 2023).
+See our event ticketing QR code guide.

-1. QR code payment adoption exceeded 2.2 billion users globally in 2023, primarily driven by China (Alipay, WeChat Pay), India (UPI), and Southeast Asia.
-(Source: Juniper Research, "QR Code Payments," 2023)
+1. QR code payment adoption exceeded 2.5 billion users globally in 2025, primarily driven by China (Alipay, WeChat Pay), India (UPI), and Southeast Asia.
+(Source: Juniper Research, "QR Code Payments," 2024 update)

-2. India's UPI QR code infrastructure includes over 300 million registered merchants, making it the largest QR-based merchant payment network in the world.
-(Source: NPCI data, 2024)
+2. India's UPI QR code infrastructure includes over 350 million registered merchants, making it the largest QR-based merchant payment network in the world.
+Even street vendors and auto-rickshaw drivers display UPI QR codes.
+(Source: NPCI data, 2025)

-3. The European Payments Initiative (EPI) launched Wero in 2024, a QR-based payment system backed by 16 major European banks with 40 million enrolled users.
-Wero is expected to expand across the EU through 2026, bringing QR-based payments to European consumers at scale.
+3. The European Payments Initiative (EPI) launched Wero in 2024, a QR-based payment system backed by 16 major European banks, reaching 40 million enrolled users in its first year.
+Wero is expanding across the EU through 2026, bringing QR-based payments to European consumers at scale.

 Track Every Scan with Free Analytics

 QR-Verse gives you real-time scan analytics including location, device, time, and unique visitors.
-No paid plan required.
+See what happens after the scan.

 Start Tracking Scans